 The Company continues to implement plans to enhance its ability to continue as a going concern.
 Daybreak currently has a net revenue interest ("NRI") in 20 producing crude oil wells in its East Slopes Project located in Kern County, California (the "East Slopes Project").
-The revenue from these wells has created a steady and reliable source of income for the Company.
-The Company's average working interest in these wells is 36.6% and the average net revenue interest ("NRI") is 28.4% for these same wells.
+The revenue from these wells has created a steady and reliable source of revenue.
+The Company's average working interest ("WI") in these wells is 36.6% and the NRI is 28.4% for these same wells.

 The Company anticipates its revenue will continue to increase as the Company participates in the drilling of more wells in the East Slopes Project in California and as our exploratory drilling project begins in Michigan.
-However, given the current volatility and instability in hydrocarbon prices; the timing of any drilling activity in California and Michigan will be dependent on a sustained improvement in hydrocarbon prices and a successful refinancing or restructuring of our credit facility.
+However, given the current volatility and instability in hydrocarbon prices, the timing of any drilling activity in California and Michigan will be dependent on a sustained improvement in hydrocarbon prices and a successful refinancing or restructuring of the Company's credit facility.